nkinnan/esphome-pace-bms/README.md

   protocol_variant: "EG4"   # example only
   protocol_version: 0x20    # example only
   battery_chemistry: 0x4A   # example only

+  # multi-pack configuration only (ignore/omit if you have only a single battery pack, or one ESP per pack)
+  type: MASTER
+  master_bms_id: pace_bms_at_address_1
+  slave_discovery_mode: NONE
+  slave_query_mode: BROADCAST
+  rx_buffer_size: 256
 ```
+Most of these settings are only applicable if you have a single battery pack (or if you have one ESP per pack).
+That would be considered a `type=MASTER` BMS.
+To configure a slave BMS in a multi-pack setup, see [multi-pack configuration](#Support-for-multiple-battery-packs).

-* **address:** This is the address of your BMS, set with the DIP switches on the front next to the RS232 and RS485 ports.  **Important:** If you change the value of the DIP switches, you'll need to reset the BMS for the new address to take effect.
+* **address:** This is the address of your BMS, set with the DIP switches on the front next to the RS232 and RS485 ports.  **Important:** If you change the setting of the DIP switches, you'll need to reset the BMS for the new address to take effect.
 Either by flipping the breaker, or using something like a toothpick or push-pin to depress the recessed reset button.
-The most common address values are 0 and 1, unless your battery packs are daisy chained.
+The lights on the front panel will flicker or "dance" if you have reset correctly.
+You probably want to configure your pack as address 1, unless your battery packs are daisy chained in which case see [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
 * **responding_address:** Do not include this by default.
 It should only be added if you need it.
-If you see an error log that looks like: `Response from wrong bus Id in header, expected 2 but got 1` that means you asked for data from the BMS at address 2, but the BMS at address 1 responded.
-This happens when your BMSes are daisy-chained together since only the master BMS will respond; it relays requests to the appropriate slave, but then responds "as itself" from it's own address, returning the slave data that you asked for.
-You will need to set `responding_address: 1` (or as appropriate, given the error log) to indicate that this is not actually an error.
-This can also happen if the BMS "thinks" it's a slave; if you're talking to a BMS on the RS232 port and it has its DIP switches set to an address greater than 1, it might respond "as if" it expects to be relayed by putting address 1 in the response header.
+If you see an error log that looks like: `Response from wrong bus Id in header, expected 2 but got 1` that means you asked for data from the BMS at address 2, but the BMS at address 1 responded (or at least appeared to).
+This can happen in certain multi-pack setups or in case of a BMS firmware bug.
+If you know that the response you are getting is correct, and from the correct BMS, you can ignore the error by setting this value appropriately based on the error log.
+An example where you might want to do this: you're talking to a BMS on the RS232 port that is part of a master/slave setup, and it has its DIP switches set to an address greater than 1; it might respond "as if" it expects to be relayed by the master BMS by putting address 1 in the response header instead of it's own address.
+* **device_id:** This has nothing to do with the BMS, it is actually to support the [sub-devices](https://esphome.io/components/esphome/#sub-devices) functionality of esphome.
+This can be important in multi-pack setups, but for a single battery pack (or if you have one ESP per pack) this can (and should) be omitted.
+See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
+  * Note that, contrary to esphome spec, and implemented via custom yaml config processing implemented by this component, the `device_id` property is propagated down to each sensor platform which points back to this `pace_bms` entry, and then subsequently down to the individual sensors.
+This just makes things easier, so that you don't have to mark each and every sensor with the `device_id` of the sub-device you would like it assigned to.
+For this to work however, the `pace_bms` configuration entry must come prior to the sensor configuration entries in your device yaml.
-* **uart_id:** The ID of the UART you configured.
-This component currently requires one UART per BMS, though I'm considering a design change that would allow it to read "daisy chained" BMSes in the future.
+* **uart_id:** The ID of the UART you configured which is connected to either the RS232 or RS485 port of the BMS.
-* **flow_control_pin:** If using RS232 this setting should be omitted.
-If using RS485, this is required to be set, as it controls the direction of communication on the RS485 bus.
+* **flow_control_pin:** If NOT using RS485, this setting should be omitted.
+If using RS485, this is required to be set (usually), as it controls the direction of communication on the RS485 bus.
 It should be connected to *both* the **DE** (Driver Output Enable) and **R̅E̅** (Receiver Output Enable, active low) pins on the RS485 adapter / breakout board.
+If you are using a RS485 adapter / breakout board which does not have **DE** and **R̅E̅** pins (or possibly just a single pin labeled "write" or something similar) then it may be a chip that snoops on bus activity and performs this function automatically, in which case this setting can be omitted.
+Enabling this setting requires the ESP to halt all processing while data is sent to the BMS, so it should not be specified unless it is actually needed.
 * **update_interval:** How often to query the BMS and publish whatever updated values are read back.
 What queries are sent to the BMS is determined by what values you have requested to be published in [the rest of your configuration](#Exposing-the-sensors-this-is-the-good-part).
 * **request_throttle:** Minimum interval between sending requests to the BMS.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
 * **response_timeout:** Maximum time to wait for a response before "giving up" and sending the next.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
+Multi-pack setups will require a significantly larger value for this setting since querying the master BMS for all data requires it to then query all the slaves before responding (depending on `slave_query_mode`).
+See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.

 * **protocol_commandset, protocol_variant, protocol_version,** and **battery_chemistry:**
    - Consider these as a set.
 Use values from the [known supported list](#What-Battery-Packs-are-Supported), or determine them manually by following the steps in [How to configure a battery pack that's not in the supported list (yet)](#how-to-configure-a-battery-pack-thats-not-in-the-supported-list-yet)

+* **type:** Defaults to `MASTER`, can be either `MASTER` or `SLAVE`.
+Should be omitted if you only have a single battery pack (or if you have one ESP per pack).
+See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
+* **master_bms_id:** For a `type=SLAVE` BMS only, this is the `id` of the `type=MASTER` BMS that this is slaved to.
+* **slave_discovery_mode:** Defaults to `NONE`, can be one of: `NONE`, `RELAY`, `BROADCAST`, or `RELAY_AND_BROADCAST`.
+Should be omitted ~~if you only have a single battery pack (or if you have one ESP per pack)~~ unless you are debugging issues with a multi-pack setup.
+It does not do anything useful in a working config, but it might be something that I ask you to get logs from in order to help troubleshoot.
+See [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.
+* **slave_query_mode:** Defaults to `BROADCAST`, can be either: `BROADCAST`, or `RELAY`.
+Should be omitted if you only have a single battery pack (or if you have one ESP per pack).
+This determines how slave battery packs are queried in a multi-pack setup.
+See FIXME LINK multi-pack configuration for more information.
+* **rx_buffer_size:** This value should match the `rx_buffer_size` set under the `uart` component.
+A size of 256 is recommended for a single battery pack (or if you have one ESP per pack).
+For a multiple battery pack setup, see [multi-pack configuration](#Support-for-multiple-battery-packs) for more information.

 ## Exposing the sensors (this is the good part!)